beegee-tokyo/RUI3-Modular/README.md

 _**Please copy for these files in addition the matching xxxxx_S_Y.h files (Y is A to F and is the name of the slot used).
 Example:**_
 _**If using RAK13011 in sensor slot C, copy beside of the RAK13011_switch.cpp as well the matching RAK13011_switch_S_C.h file.**_

-~~2) Edit the file **`module-handler.h`** and enable the module(s) by uncommenting the includes for the required modules.
-Check the required libraries, you can install them with the ArduinoIDE Library Manager by clicking on the link behind the include.~~ Not required anymore.
-Compiler directives can now detect which modules are being used.

-2) ~~3)~~ Compile and flash the application to the WisBlock RAK4631-R, RAK3372 or WisDuo RAK4630, RAK3172
+2) Compile and flash the application to the WisBlock RAK4631-R, RAK3372 or WisDuo RAK4630, RAK3172

-3) ~~4)~~ Setup the devices LoRa mode (LoRaWAN or LoRa P2P) and the required credentials with [WisToolBox](https://docs.rakwireless.com/Product-Categories/    Software-Tools/WisToolBox/Overview/) or with a terminal application and the [RUI3 AT commands](https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/)
+3) Setup the devices LoRa mode (LoRaWAN or LoRa P2P) and the required credentials with [WisToolBox](https://docs.rakwireless.com/Product-Categories/    Software-Tools/WisToolBox/Overview/) or with a terminal application and the [RUI3 AT commands](https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/)

-4) ~~5)~~ In case of LoRaWAN, join the network from [WisToolBox](https://docs.rakwireless.com/Product-Categories/Software-Tools/WisToolBox/Overview/) or with a terminal application and the [RUI3 AT command](https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/) [**`AT+JOIN=1:1`**](https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/#at-join)
+4) In case of LoRaWAN, join the network from [WisToolBox](https://docs.rakwireless.com/Product-Categories/Software-Tools/WisToolBox/Overview/) or with a terminal application and the [RUI3 AT command](https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/) [**`AT+JOIN=1:1`**](https://docs.rakwireless.com/RUI3/Serial-Operating-Modes/AT-Command-Manual/#at-join)

-5) ~~6)~~ Check the uplinks on the LoRaWAN server
+5) Check the uplinks on the LoRaWAN server

 ## Build an application with two sensors